1 ⅔ cup cornstarch seasoned with ½ tsp. salt and ½ tsp. pepper

 Notes

-Tip: Popping your rump steak in the freezer 30 Minutes before slicing will harden the meat and make it much easier to cut into even-size pieces.
+Tip: Popping your sirloin steak in the freezer 30 minutes before slicing will harden the meat and make it much easier to cut into even-size pieces.